help_outline

 What paint to use on a canoe

-ooohhhh just say you are using it as a planter and not putting it back in the water.......so the marine paint isn't necessary
+ooohhhh just say you are using it as a planter and not putting it back in the water.......so the marine paint isn't necessary.
+SORRRYYYY.

 Best is any marine paint....... but wear your respirator, fumes are STRONG!!!